-The role of the company secretary of the Company was performed by Mr. Gabriel Chau from April 2018 to March 2019 and Mr. Jeff Chau starting from April 2019.
+The role of the company secretary of the Company was performed by Mr. Chau.
 The company secretary is responsible for facilitating the Board's communications among Board members, the Shareholders and the management of the Company and ensuring the Board policies and procedures, as well as the applicable laws, rules and regulations are followed.

-Mr. Gabriel Chau and Mr. Jeff Chau have confirmed that they took not less than 15 hours of relevant professional training during the year ended 31 March 2019 in compliance with rule 3.29 of the Listing Rules.
+Mr. Chau has confirmed that he took not less than 15 hours of relevant professional training during the year ended 31 March 2020 in compliance with rule 3.29 of the Listing Rules.